- ● Acne vulgaris affects approximately 200-300 million people in India alone.

 Types and Classification

-- Grade four – large cysts, abscesses
+- Grade four – Constitutes of multiple large and painful pustules, nodules, large cysts, and abscesses.

 The causes behind acne vulgaris that occurs within the body include –